-Recovering after a natural disaster
+Recovering after a bushfire

 Natural disasters like bushfires, floods, cyclones, drought and other traumatic ‘natural’ events are extremely challenging for the people directly affected.
 The stress caused following a natural disaster can lead to ‘burnout’ and physical, mental and emotional exhaustion.
 Some people will be able to manage the stress but for others it may be difficult to cope.
 Most people eventually heal and recover and go on to rebuild their lives.